Taoist Rituals and Ceremonies: Exploring the Traditions and Customs of Taoism

 • Performing specific chants and prayers

-These ceremonies are powerful reminders of the cyclical nature of existence and the wisdom that each generation passes to the next.
+These ceremonies are powerful reminders of the cyclical nature of existence and the wisdom that each generation passes on to the next.

 Also Read: Taoism and Creativity: Unlocking Your Inner Artist with Taoist Practices